At-EC/At-RTOS/README.md

 ## Roadmap

-The At-EC roadmap documentation is not ready.
+The At-EC road-map documentation is not ready.
 The At-RTOS is a beginning and basic component and will be an important member of the At-EC family.

 ## Contribution